arnor-sigurdsson/EIR/docs/index.rst

 **Estimated time:** 15-20 minutes

-Or browse the :doc:`tutorials/tutorial_index` to see examples for your specific data type.
+Or browse the :ref:`Tutorials <tutorials_index>` to see examples for your specific data type.

 How to Navigate This Documentation
 ----------------------------------